RobertAKARobin/util/README.md

 ## TODO

--	TODO2: A way to cache DOM queries, like Angular's ViewChild
+-	TODO1: Use `#` private fields
+-	TODO2: Image preprocessing
 -	TODO2: Import SVGs
 -	TODO2: Remove CSS from JS bundles
 -	TODO2: CSS minify
 -	TODO2: HTML minify
--	TODO2: Image preprocessing
 -	TODO3: CSS class and variable mapping

 ### Done:

+-	A way to cache DOM queries, like Angular's ViewChild
 -	Fully hydrate the template on the landing page -- e.g. with event listeners and stuff -- without needing to rerender it
 -	Don't use `[on]` attributes?
 -	Style setter